Student for a Semester subject selection

 Explore the wide world of science with our Student for a Semester-eligible classes, each of which includes hands-on opportunities like labs and workshops.

-Unfortunately, no health, biomedical and sports sciences subjects are available in the January 2024 semester.
-There will be subjects available in our May and September semesters.
+There are no health, biomedical or sports sciences subjects available in the January 2026 semester.

 International relations, politics and arts